Maine surgeon sues hospital, claims he was forced out because of his age

 A “highly trained surgeon,” with a 34-year surgical career in York and Portsmouth, New Hampshire, Peter Carter filed a 10-count lawsuit against entities affiliated with Portsmouth Regional Hospital alleging he was forced out of his job due to age discrimination, then was defamed by a letter to providers saying he retired.

-Carter, 68, of York, filed the lawsuit in the U.S. District Court of New Hampshire against Appledore Medical Group, Hospital Corporation of America, HCA Health Services of New Hampshire, Portsmouth Regional Hospital (PRH), Appledore Medical Group and two PRH executives.
+Carter, 68, of York filed the lawsuit in the U.S. District Court of New Hampshire against Appledore Medical Group, Hospital Corporation of America, HCA Health Services of New Hampshire, Portsmouth Regional Hospital (PRH), Appledore Medical Group and two PRH executives.
 Represented by Portsmouth attorney Kenneth Murphy, Carter’s federal civil suit alleges breach of contract, interference with contractual relations, negligent and intentional infliction of emotional distress, two counts of age discrimination, defamation, invasion of privacy and loss of consortium.

 He seeks enhanced compensatory damages through his attorney, who declined to comment beyond what is alleged in the 17-page lawsuit.